PaddlePaddle/Paddle/doc/getstarted/build_and_install/build_from_source_en.rst

 You can pass compile options to use intended BLAS/CUDA/Cudnn libraries.
-When running cmake command, it will search system paths like :code:`/usr/lib\:/usr/local/lib` and then search paths that you passed to cmake, i.e.
+When running cmake command, it will search system paths like :code:`/usr/lib:/usr/local/lib` and then search paths that you passed to cmake, i.e.

 ..  code-block:: bash

     cmake .. -DWITH_GPU=ON -DWITH_TESTING=OFF -DCUDNN_ROOT=/opt/cudnnv5

-**NOTE: These options only take effect when running cmake for the first time, you need to clean the cmake cache or clean the build directory if you want to change it.**
+**NOTE: These options only take effect when running cmake for the first time, you need to clean the cmake cache or clean the build directory (** :code:`rm -rf` **) if you want to change it.**